SwingbyProtocol/swips/specs/skybridge-v1/readme.md

 ## Design Axioms

-Skybridge, the next generation of decentralized blockchain bridging protocol, is designed based on the following Design Axioms, listed here in order of priority.
+Skybridge, the next generation of decentralized blockchain bridging protocol, is designed based on the following Design Axioms.

 1. Ease and Flexibility of Integration.
 2. Lightness and Low Running Cost.